Sustaining Capabilities is a blog covering the intersection of energy and global development, managed by Ryan McGuine.

 Capability refers to the “capability approach” established by Amartya Sen — that considering the number of alternative combinations of states and activities that one could feasibly achieve provides a richer understanding of one’s well-being than personal income alone.

 Ryan McGuine – Ryan works as an engineer at a natural gas-fired combined cycle power plant, and is deeply interested in pathways for low-carbon industrial upgrading and structural change.
-He graduated from the University of Wisconsin-Madison in 2018 with a Bachelor of Science in Mechanical Engineering and a minor in Development Economics.
+He graduated from the University of Wisconsin-Madison in 2018 with a BSc in Mechanical Engineering and a minor in Development Economics.